Common JSON Errors and How to Fix Them Instantly

 }

-While some programming languages allow trailing commas (e.g., in JavaScript arrays), JSON strictly forbids them.
-The last element in an array or the last key-value pair in an object must *not* be followed by a comma.
+While some programming languages (like modern JavaScript) permit trailing commas in arrays or objects for convenience, JSON's specification strictly prohibits them.
+The final element in an array or the last key-value pair in an object must *not* be followed by a comma.

 Invalid Example: